 What your child will learn:

-This is a sensory experience that develops your child’s motor skills and capacity for creative play.
+This sensory experience develops your child’s motor skills and capacity for creative play.

 Related Reading: Best STEAM Activities to Make Learning Fun for Kids of All Ages